SHIYUYAN7/front-end-Flask-Docker/README.md

-Using Flask as framework, SQL server with docker container
+Using Flask as framework, SQL server with docker container, runing on Google cloud

 skills: html, css, js, Ajax